|

 subspecies of the wolf (Canis lupus).
 Scientists have named at

-lupus familiaris), the timber wolf (Canis lupus nubilus), the
+lupus familiaris), the artic wolf (Canis lupus arctos), the

-Mackenzie or Tundra wolf (Canis lupus occidentalis), etc. fall under
+Mackenzie Valley wolf (Canis lupus occidentalis), etc. fall under

 the genetic umbrella of the gray wolf, Canis lupus.